Three SaaS tools, none of which knows what a Richmond retainer actually is

 Exactly what you get

 You get software that models the one workflow that's genuinely yours, the reconciliation engine, the engagement model, the routing logic, and integrates the commodity tools around it.
 For a Richmond agency that often means a core that finally knows what a retainer is, ending the month-end scramble that three mismatched SaaS tools created.
-It connects to your custom CRM, accounting software, and business intelligence dashboards so data reconciles in one place.
+It connects to your custom CRM, accounting software, and business intelligence (BI) dashboards so data reconciles in one place.
 You also get the foundations that matter for financial and healthcare work: audit trails, security, and an API for whatever you add next.

 How to choose a developer in Richmond